isomerpages/moe-fernvalepri/_our-school-info/Our Library/Library Administration.md

 #### **Our Library Assistant**
 ![](/images/Library/azuralib.jpg)
-Our friendly Library Assistant, Mdm Nur Azura Binte Mohamed Yusoff, is stationed at Level 1 library during school hours to welcome students and assist with selection and borrowing of books.
-She also carries out activities throughout the week to engage the pupils.
+Our friendly Library Assistant, Mdm Nur Azura Binte Mohamed Yusoff, is stationed at Level 1 library during school hours to welcome students and assist them with the selection and borrowing of books.
+She also carries out activities throughout the week to engage the students.
 Do say hello to her if you see her around!